Kitch-iti-Kipi: Michigan’s BIG Spring Visitors Guide

 Ride a See-through Raft Across Kitch-iti-Kipi, The Big Spring

-Kitch-iti-kipi is a top Michigan travel destination and the Upper Peninsula’s major tourist attraction.
+Kitch-iti-kipi is a top Michigan travel destination, and one of the Upper Peninsula’s major tourist attractions.
 More than 260,000 people visit the park annually, according to the Michigan Department of Natural Resources, and it’s easy to see why.

 Set inside Palms Book State Park in Schoolcraft County, you’ll love the raft ride on the hand-operated viewing raft that allows you to traverse natural spring while you watch the water bubble up from fissured in the underlying limestone.